What Is Liver Disease?

 • Genetic diseases, such as Wilson disease and hemochromatosis.

-If left untreated all the above can lead to Liver cirrhosis and HCC, therefore early treatment can prevent severity of the condition.
+If left untreated, all the above can lead to Liver cirrhosis and HCC.
+Therefore, early treatment can prevent the severity of the condition.

-Liver is located on the right side of the abdomen under the ribs.
-The liver is crucial for both food digestion and detoxifying the body from harmful toxins.
+The liver is on the right side of the abdomen under the ribs.
+The liver is crucial for food digestion and detoxifying the body from harmful toxins.
 The organ separates the nutrients as they move through the digestive system.
-It also produces bile, a fluid that aids in digestion and removes toxins from the body.
+It also produces bile, a fluid that aids digestion and removes toxins from the body.

 There are not many liver disease symptoms.
 The symptoms observed in this condition are: